 The Ninth Air Force, having just arrived to the United Kingdom from the Mediterranean area of operations in October 1943, and no longer under the policies of the Northwest African Air Forces, now issued their own policy on 20 December 1943 (see Northwest African Air Forces, for Ninth Air Force award policy prior to coming to England).
 This policy declared that all recommendations for the DFC that were not based upon meritorious achievement or distinction (in other words, only those awards based upon sustained operations or score-card basis) would have to be approved by Headquarters Ninth Air Force.
 This mandate was intended to limit the number of such awards to only those who truly deserved them.
 However, the Air Medal criteria of an individual destroying his first enemy aircraft, completing five bomber, bomber-fighter, photographic, troop carrier, or observation sorties, or 10 fighter sorties, remained unchanged.
-An oak leaf cluster was still authorized for each additional enemy aircraft destroyed, for each group of five additional combat missions for the bomber, bomber-fighter, photographic, troop carrier, or observation sorties, or 10 additional sorties.140
+An oak leaf cluster was still authorized for each additional enemy aircraft destroyed, for each group of five additional combat missions for the bomber, bomber-fighter, photographic, troop carrier, or observation crews, or for each group of 10 additional fighter combat sorties.
+139